TB patients are still here, hoping to get better.

-Some people were pushed by an unseen presence, a grumpy entity who was probably a geriatric patient wanting some space.
+Some people have been pushed by an unseen presence, a grumpy entity who was probably a geriatric patient wanting some space.

 People experience the feeling of being watched, not being alone in a room.

-Freezing cold spots – One such spot is in the old morgue, where bodies were drained of blood to lessen the chance of infection for the people receiving the bodies at the other end of the tunnel.
+Freezing cold spots – One such spot is in the old morgue, where bodies were drained of blood.

 Recorded EVPs – All interesting stuff!